FBK-OpenIoT/mPickle/README.md

-# mPickle
+# mPickle - Pickle for MicroPython
-mPickle - Pickle for Micropython
+This library provides a pure-Python implementation of Pickle for MicroPython.
+It is based on the original CPython library [available here](https://github.com/python/cpython/blob/main/Lib/pickle.py).